“How can I teach my kids respect?”

 A mature, respectful adult takes responsibility and apologizes when he or she makes mistakes.

 Many parents think apologizing to their kids undermines their parental authority.
 But that’s not true; contrarily, you reinforce authority and reliability.
 You can build trust with your kid.

 7. Don’t Take Your Child’s Behaviour Personally

-When parents can’t manage these conflicts effectively, they feel out of control, and they often overreact or underreact to this situation.
+When parents can’t manage these conflicts effectively, they feel out of control and often overreact or underreact to this situation.
 When they overreact, they can be too rigid.
-And when underreact, they ignore it.
+And when they underreact, they ignore it.
 None of them are correct.
 We need to help our child learn to manage her thoughts or emotions.

-When my daughter makes a mess, I could choose the “easy” route to save myself a lot of time and frustration shouting at her not to make a mess all the time.
+When my daughter makes a mess, I could choose the “easy” route to save myself a lot of time and frustration by shouting at her not to make a mess all the time.
 But I remind myself how I hated it when I was shouted at, and she wouldn’t respect me for shouting.
 I experienced this with my students.
 It never works.
 We can get temporary obedience out of them (not always), but not respect.

 Of course, it is not easy to do the things I listed above.
 Not for me either.

 We need to acknowledge the mistakes in the patterns we got from our parents and the environment in our childhood and heal our wounds.
 This work is conscious and time-consuming, but we live in a time when we can get a lot of help, and tools for this.

 If you think you want to change or improve yourself, you are on the right path.